-In June 2013 Breakthrough will host its second international conference on Triple Negative Breast Cancer.
+In June 2013 Breakthrough hosted its second international conference on Triple Negative Breast Cancer.

 Improving the limited treatment options and poor prognosis of patients with triple negative disease is a high priority for Breakthrough.
-This conference will provide a comprehensive look at the challenges, controversies and breakthroughs in this disease, helping to provide patients with improved outcomes in future.
+This conference provided a comprehensive look at the challenges, controversies and breakthroughs in this disease, helping to provide patients with improved outcomes in future.

-This conference builds on the successful conference held in 2011 and will highlight novel laboratory approaches, innovative pre-clinical science and the latest clinical trial results.
-The aim is to discuss and advance our understanding of the aetiology, diagnosis and treatment of this challenging disease.
+This conference built on the successful conference held in 2011 and highlighted novel laboratory approaches, innovative pre-clinical science and the latest clinical trial results.
+The aim was to discuss and advance our understanding of the aetiology, diagnosis and treatment of this challenging disease.

-The 3 day programme covers all aspects of triple negative disease with invited plenary speakers and proffered abstracts presented as short talks or posters.
-We aim to create a workshop atmosphere with ample opportunity for discussion and sharing expertise across disciplines.
+The 3 day programme covered all aspects of triple negative disease with invited plenary speakers and proffered abstracts presented as short talks or posters, creating a workshop atmosphere with ample opportunity for discussion and sharing expertise across disciplines.

 The Conference has been awarded 15 category 1 (external) CPD credits by the Federation of the Royal Colleges of Physicians of the United Kingdom.

 Breakthrough Breast Cancer Research Unit, Guy’s Hospital